On the circular correlation coefficients for bivariate von Mises distributions on a torus: Introduction

 Observe that $\rho_{\js}$ resembles the standard form of the usual Pearson product moment correlation coefficient, while $\rho_{\fl}$ is analogous to its U-statistic form.
 Both $\rho_{\js}$ and $\rho_{\fl}$ possess properties similar to the ordinary correlation coefficient.
 In particular, $\rho_{\js}, \rho_{\fl} \in [-1, 1]$ and they are equal to 1 (-1) under perfect positive (negative) toroidal-linear (\emph{T-linear}) relationship \citep{fisher:1983,jammalamadaka:1988}.
 Moreover, under independence, they are both equal to zero, although the reverse implication is not necessarily true.

-In practice, the sample versions of these correlations are calculated by replacing the expectations by the sample averages (and $\mu_1$ and $\mu_2$ in $\rho_{\js}$ by the sample circular means).
+In practice the sample versions of these coefficients, obtained by replacing the expectations by sample averages and the circular mean parameters ($\mu_1$ and $\mu_2$ in $\rho_{\js}$) by the sample circular means, can be used for estimation of the population coefficients.
+The resulting estimates are called the non-parametric (or distribution-free) estimates of $\rho_{\js}$ and $\rho_{\fl}$ in this paper.
+Approximate confidence intervals for the population coefficients can then be constructed using the asymptotic normal distributions of these non-parametric estimates \citep{fisher:1983,jammalamadaka:1988}.